 potential drug-drug interactions.

-for the continuation of treatment with Eslicarbazepine acetate after V16.
-Per Amendment 5, if indicated the study drug will be titrated down in 400 mg. decrements in order to avoid an abrupt stop in a potentially therapeutic dose.
+during the long-term, an open-label extension was defined.
+Part iii will continue until the drug is made available on the market or until clinical development is discontinued.
+Per amendment 5, if indicated the study drug will be titrated down in 400 mg. decrements in order to avoid an abrupt stop in a potentially therapeutic dose.